DanSam5K/Awesome-Books/README.md

 # Awesome Books

-> In this project, we built a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript objects and arrays.
+> In this project, we built a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript objects,classes and arrays.
 We also performed dynamically modification to the DOM and add basic events.

 # Live Screenshot